postsharp/Metalama.Documentation/content/conceptual/using/adding-aspects-with-fabrics.md

 level: 200
 ---

-# Adding many aspects at once
+# Adding many aspects simultaneously

-In <xref:quickstart-adding-aspects>, you learned to apply aspects one at a time using custom attributes.
-While this approach is suitable for aspects like caching or auto-retry, it can be overwhelming for other aspects like logging or profiling.
+In <xref:quickstart-adding-aspects>, you learned how to apply aspects individually using custom attributes.
+While this approach is suitable for aspects like caching or auto-retry, it can be cumbersome for other aspects such as logging or profiling.

 In this article, you will learn how to use _fabrics_ to add aspects to your targets _programmatically_.

 ## When to use fabrics

-Fabrics enable you to add all aspects from a central place.
-You should consider using fabrics instead of custom attributes when the decision to add an aspect to a declaration can be easily expressed as a _rule_, and when this rule only depends on the metadata of the declaration, such as its name, signature, parent type, implemented interfaces, custom attributes, or any other detail exposed by the [code model](xref:Metalama.Framework.Code).
+Fabrics allow you to add all aspects from a central location.
+Consider using fabrics instead of custom attributes when the decision to add an aspect to a declaration can be easily expressed as a _rule_, and when this rule depends solely on the metadata of the declaration, such as its name, signature, parent type, implemented interfaces, custom attributes, or any other detail exposed by the [code model](xref:Metalama.Framework.Code).

 For instance, if you want to add logging to all public methods of all public types of a namespace, it is more efficient to do it using a fabric.

 Conversely, it may not be advisable to use a fabric to add caching to all methods that start with the word _Get_ because you may end up creating more problems than you solve.
-Caching is typically an aspect you would hand-pick, and custom attributes are a better approach.
+Caching is typically an aspect you would carefully select, and custom attributes are a better approach.

 ## Adding aspects using fabrics